FAQs – Lumber, Plywood & Panel Products

 Answer 3 - This depends upon the mixture of product types and sizes of each items sought, but as a general rule, a full semi-truck of lumber and plywood should have an overall weight of no more than 48,000 pounds of material.
 However, in some areas of the country, larger multi-axle trailers are allowed and these can legally transport up to 80,000 pounds.

-Answer 4 - Most plywood products are sanded to thickness thereby thinning the overall thickness.
+Answer 4 - Most plywood products are sanded to thickness, thereby thinning the overall measurement.

 QUESTION 5: How many pieces are typical in a bundle (bunk) of plywood?

 Answer 5 - This varies by manufacturer, but in most cases, plywood mills intentionally package bundles to be 33” in height, which is the most conducive for space utilization on trucks and railcars.
 Normally ½” plywood is 66 pieces per bundle and ¾” plywood is 44 pieces per bundle.